 For refrigerators, you have some flexibility.
 Typically, we mount these outlets about 48-inches off the floor.

-How High to Mount Light Switches
+How High Do You Mount Light Switches?

-Typically, you mount switches about 48-inches from the floor (on-center).
+Typically, you mount light switches about 48-inches high from the floor (on-center).
 This can vary, but we find this a great rule of thumb and very consistent with the builders and subcontractors in our area.
 We also tend to run these as a dedicated 15A or 20A circuit, though code may not require that.

 Editor’s Note: We knew a guy who had all of all his switches set to be mounted 30-inches high off the floor.
 At first, we thought this was some kind of accommodation for a handicapped member of the family.
 After inquiring further, we found that it was simply to let him flip on the lights in every room without having to lift up his arm… While there was nothing technically wrong with this, we don’t recommend screwing up the potential resale value of your home over a trendy decision based on laziness or trying to be different!
 Follow the implied standards.